 Example: Exhor rituals up an Extend 3 (level 3, 4 minutes) intending to cast it on Iussis’ Strength ritual.
 After 1 minute, Iussis begins his Strength ritual (level 2, 3 minutes).
 Both rituals complete at the same time and Iussis has Strength for 1 hour (Note the Extend +1 level adjustment for different caster).

-The amount of damage is based on the Work with Cabal/Conclave level of the Ritual Leader.
-When casting a ritual with the same level as the ritualist’s skill, the amount of damage is 15 Life Points per minute.
-This amount is reduced by 3 Life Points for every level higher that the ritualist’s skill level is higher than the ritual level (to a minimum of 0) and increased by 3 for every level lower.
+The amount of damage is based on the Level of the Spell and the Ritual Skill of the Ritual Leader.
+When casting a ritual with the same level as the ritualist’s skill, the amount of damage is 3 Life Points.
+This amount is reduced by 1 Life Point for every level higher that the ritualist’s skill level is higher than the ritual level (to a minimum of 0) and increased by 3 for every level lower.
 The Ritual Leader can distribute this damage amongst all participants and Sacrifices as he sees fit.

-Example: Gemdar is casting a level 4 Earth ritual using his Magic Ritual (Earth) skill of 6.
-This will take 5 minutes and cause 9 Life Points of damage every minute.
+Example: Gemdar is casting a level 6 Earth ritual using his Magic Ritual (Earth) skill of 6.
+This will take 5 minutes and cause 3 Life Points of damage.

 Components and Focuses can be used to reduce the damage, with the amount based on the quality of the item.
 At the end of the ritual Components are irrevocably destroyed, whereas Focuses are undamaged and can be used again.

-Example: When Gemdar created his level 4 Earth ritual, he specified the use of 2 Standard Components and a Standard Focus.
-These reduce the damage by 7, so Gemdar only takes 2 Life Points of damage every minute.
+Example: When Gemdar created his level 4 Earth ritual, he specified the use of 1 Standard Component and a Standard Focus.
+These reduce the damage by 2, so Gemdar only takes 1 Life Points of damage.

-To create a circle of a particular level, the character must have learnt Inscribe Magic Circle/Inscribe Ceremonial Circle to at least the same level.
+To create a circle of a particular level, the character must have learnt Magic Ritual/Religious Ceremony to at least the same level.

 A circle does not have to be a ‘circle’ but can be any enclosed shape.
 The circle must be big enough to encompass the Casters, Components, Focuses & Sacrifices.
 The physical circle must be created during the ‘drawing’ time, this can be by marking a circle in the earth, using rope/branches, pouring powder etc. It must also be relatively simple to destroy, by scuffing the ground, removing the rope etc. and cannot be hidden.

-Example: As well as the Components and Focuses, Gemdar also specified that his level 4 Earth Ritual requires a level 1 Earth Circle.
-This increases the amount of time to cast the ritual, as it takes him slightly more than 1 minute to prepare and empower the circle with 2 Mana.
-This further reduces the damage by 2 Life Points every minute, so Gemdar takes no casting damage when using this ritual.
+Example: As well as the Components and Focuses, Gemdar also specified that his level 4 Earth Ritual requires a level 0 Earth Circle.
+This increases the amount of time to cast the ritual, as it takes him slightly more than 1 minute to prepare and empower the circle with 1 Mana.
+This further reduces the damage by 1 Life Point, so Gemdar takes no casting damage when using this ritual.

 Once drawn, a circle can be re-used provided it is undamaged (at the GM’s discretion), though it must be empowered again.

-Example: Nefar and his three lieutenants have Work with Conclave skills of 12, 8, 4 and 3, which means that the combined Ritual Group can cast a maximum level ritual of 27.
+Example: Nefar and his three lieutenants have Work with Conclave skills of 12, 8, 4 and 3, and Nefar has a Ritual Skill of 12 which means that the combined Ritual Group can cast a maximum level ritual of 24.

 Nefar brings the Ritual Group together to cast the level 24 Ritual of Tek’anhut, which he has modified for the group’s use.
-Nefar is the Ritual Leader, and his skill minus the ritual level is (24 – 12 = 12), which equates to 51 Life Points of damage per minute.
+Nefar is the Ritual Leader, and his skill minus the ritual level is (24 – 12 = 12), which equates to 39 Life Points of damage.

 This is reduced by: